EvelynAML/aml-practice-portfolio/README.md

 ## 🎯 My Goal

-With 10+ years in banking operations, I’m transitioning into the U.S. AML/BSA field to apply my expertise in transaction review, compliance, and data analysis to identify suspicious activity and support financial crime prevention.
+With 10+ years of experience in banking operations, I am transitioning into the U.S. AML/BSA field to apply my expertise in transaction review, compliance, and data analysis.

-My goal is to leverage my experience in transaction review, compliance, and data analysis to identify suspicious activity and support financial crime prevention.
+My focus is on identifying suspicious activity and supporting financial crime prevention through structured analysis and risk-based thinking.

 Currently studying AML fundamentals and preparing for industry-recognized certification.